The Brains Marketing Group Launches Rocket Healthcare Marketing, A Powerful & Affordable Healthcare Marketing Platform

-The Brains Marketing Group has today announced the launch of Rocket Healthcare Marketing, a powerful and affordable healthcare marketing platform.

-LONDON, UNITED KINGDOM, April 3, 2023/EINPresswire.com/ -- The Brains Marketing Group has today announced the launch of Rocket Healthcare Marketing, a powerful and affordable healthcare marketing platform.
+/EIN News/ -- London, United Kingdom, April 04, 2023 (GLOBE NEWSWIRE) -- The Brains Marketing Group has today announced the launch of Rocket Healthcare Marketing, a powerful and affordable healthcare marketing platform.
 The platform was developed by The Brains Marketing Co-Founder Jonathan Lemer and Head of Growth Charly Chow, in collaboration with a team of highly skilled and experienced healthcare marketing specialists.

 Rocket Healthcare Marketing makes it possible for B2B and B2C healthcare providers of all kinds, in all locations, to grow patient lists, reduce unnecessary costs, and boost revenue by up to 50%.
 Our powerful, patient-centred platform combines the latest marketing strategies, tools, AI and automations to deliver incredible ROI.
 Clients can access our marketing, training, consultancy and web development services from as little as £420, and change, pause, boost or stop services when they like.
 Specialist Rocket Pilots oversee ROI and recommend the best approach for every client.